solarwinds/apm-ruby/CONFIGURATION.md

 #### Exporting Application Logs

 The [Logger instrumentation](https://github.com/open-telemetry/opentelemetry-ruby-contrib/tree/main/instrumentation/logger) is a log appender for the Ruby `logger` that bridges messages into OTel log record format for export.
-By default this instrumentation is disabled, it can be enabled by setting the environment variable `OTEL_RUBY_INSTRUMENTATION_LOGGER_ENABLED=true`.
+By default this instrumentation is disabled; it can be enabled by setting the environment variable `OTEL_RUBY_INSTRUMENTATION_LOGGER_ENABLED=true`.

 ## Programmatic Configuration